 South Padre is known by many as a go-to place to spend spring break in Texas for college kids looking to party, but there are plenty of spots to visit that are not as crowded or as rowdy.

-Grab the kids and head to Gravity Park and Schlitterbahn to enjoy a day full of activities that your kids are sure to enjoy.
+Grab the kids and head to Gravity Park and the Beach Park at Isla Blanca (formerly the South Padre Island Schlitterbahn) to enjoy a day full of activities that your kids are sure to enjoy.

-And, while much of the beach will be crowded with parties, there are quiet corners, as well–consider taking a sunset horseback ride on the beach to enjoy the water from a different perspective.
+And, while much of the beach will be crowded with parties, there are quiet corners, as well.

-Be sure to catch a sunset on the Laguna Madre Nature Trail, head over to Port Isabel to climb the lighthouse, and learn about the process of rescuing sea turtles at Sea Turtle, Inc. during your trip as well.
+Be sure to catch a sunset on the Laguna Madre Nature Trail, head over to Port Isabel to climb one of the best lighthouses in Texas, and learn about the process of rescuing sea turtles at Sea Turtle, Inc. during your trip as well.

 Located just outside of Austin, Lake Travis is a beautiful spot that makes for a fantastic Texas spring break with the whole family.

-Consider also trying out the Lake Travis Zipline to get amazing views from above, and enjoying one of the small, family-friendly water parks on the lake.
+Consider also trying out the Lake Travis Zipline to get amazing views from above, and enjoy one of the small, family-friendly water parks on the lake.